SABS-R3-Epidemiology/rEpiabm/README.md

     ```GITHUB_PAT=your_personal_access_token```

-  where the above is your real token from github
+  where the above is your real token from github.

 5. Restart RStudio
 6. Enter in R terminal: